proteanplanet/Ridgepack/cases/JAMES_2019_VarRidging/README.md

-#  Ridgepack Case: JAMES\_2018\_Variational\_Ridging
+#  Ridgepack Case: JAMES\_2019\_VarRidging

 This is the case directory for a scripts used to generate results for the manuscript:

 Roberts, A.F., E.C.
 Hunke, S.M.
 Kamal, W.H.
 Lipscomb, C. Horvat, W. Maslowski (2019), Variational Method for Sea Ice Ridging in Earth System Models, *J. Adv.
 Model Earth Sy.*.

 Further explanation is available in the README file within the scripts area.
+All graphical output appears in the output directory.

 ## Contact